nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 Patient list is empty
+    * 1a1.
+OmniHealth displays an error message
+    *
     Use case ends
 * 1b.
 Patient index does not exist
     * 1b1.
 OmniHealth displays an error message.